williamchenjun/MySQLPythonControls/README.md

 ### Create a Table in the Database

 This is pretty straightforward.
-If you're familar with SQL, the way you create a table is by running the following query
+If you're familiar with SQL, the way you create a table is by running the following query
 ```MYSQL
 CREATE TABLE [IF NOT EXISTS] <tablename> (
 {<COLUMN_NAME> <ATTR_TYPE> NULL|NOT NULL|PRIMARY KEY [AUTO_INCREMENT] [CHECK <condition>]}[, ...],